romilbhardwaj/personal-transit-monitor/README.md

 d.
 If you want to have have headers/titles, only have the label field (no stopId/line), and it'll show bold.

+3. HOST IT

+a.
+Wherever you want. http://tiiny.host/ allows you to host a page for free and is super easy for non-coders.

 DONE!